 ooVoo – is a free video, voice, and messaging app which could be used for virtually anything.

 WhatsApp – lets users send text messages, audio messages, videos, and photos to one or many people with no message limits or fees.
-Again, potentially harmless but also filterless and dangerous for impressionable youth.
+It operates on one’s phone number so it is easy to block an unwanted person as they would require a new phone number to access the app again.
+Many families and even school workgroups use WhatsApp.
+Overall it is potentially harmless but also filterless and dangerous for impressionable youth if they give out their phone number to the wrong person.

 Instagram – lets users snap, edit, and share photos and 15-second videos, either publicly or with a private network of followers.
 This site does promote “selfie” culture and risks youth posting inappropriate photos and basing their identity and self worth on how many people “like” their photos.
 That said, most anywhere online seems to do this.
 Teaching our kids to post appropriately is the key to this site, a movement from initially getting permission to post and building trust toward gradually checking less and less frequently is the key here.
 Only after you’ve deemed them responsible enough should you think about introducing them to an Instagram growth service, similar to Nitreo, to help them to expand their following so they can reach more people.
 Of course, you may decide that they need to be of a certain age before giving them this option, but at least you have a better idea of what you can use on platforms like this.